vyahello/python-classes-cheetsheet/README.md

-# Python classes bootcamp
+# Python classes cheetsheet
-My own implementation of python classes cheetsheet which is aimed on helping to comprehend a python classes by newcomers.
+Implementation of python classes cheetsheet which is aimed on helping to comprehend python classes by newcomers.

 ## Table of contents
 - [Class and instance](#class-and-instance)